 - Tangerines and Oranges: This is originally a Cantonese tradition and another homonym!
 The word for tangerine is 橙 (chéng), which sounds the same as a word that means good fortune.

 - Sunflower Seeds: The Chinese character for seed (子) also means child(ren), so sunflower seeds symbolize having many sons and grandsons.

 - Sweets: Served as hope for a “sweet life” in the new year.
-Some gift-givers pack sweets in golden-yellow boxes shaped as lucky figures like a yuanbao, a fortune cat, and the god of wealth.
+Some gift-givers pack sweets in golden-yellow boxes shaped like lucky figures like a yuanbao, a fortune cat, and the god of wealth.
 If you’re looking for a gift for a friend, family member, or host, this is a good place to start.